artsy/README/careers/ladder.md

 #### Impact

 - Makes steady, well-paced progress without the need for constant significant feedback from others.
+- Can reliably deliver tasks on the team's critical path.
+- Contributes small tasks to improve the engineering ecosystem.

 #### Influence

-- Self-sufficient and makes steady progress on tasks.
-- Knows when to ask for help and how to get unblocked.
+- Effectively communicates in a distributed teams environment.
+- Presents facts, information, and the weight of the evidence to influence others.
 - Effectively partners with other engineers and with team's cross-functional partners (including PM, Designer, Data Analyst).
 - Provides help and support outside of area under their responsibility.
 - Participates in the interviewing process of new team members.

 #### Discretion

-- Actively engages in team rituals.
+- Self-directed, plans own work priorities on a regular basis.
+- Knows when to ask for help and how to get unblocked.
 - Understands business impact of their work.

 ### IC3 Senior Engineer